saga1206/pagepulse/README.md

 ## AI Usage Disclosure

 I used ChatGPT and Claude as development assistants throughout this project.
 I used them to discuss the overall architecture, clarify Django and DRF implementation details, troubleshoot deployment and configuration issues, review the code structure, and improve the project documentation.
 After each suggestion, I implemented the changes myself, tested the application, and refined the code where needed.
-I also completed the AWS EC2 deployment, configured PostgreSQL, Gunicorn, and Nginx, verified the API through manual testing and the test suite, and updated the documentation to reflect the final implementation.
+I configured and deployed the application on AWS EC2 using PostgreSQL, Gunicorn, and Nginx, configured PostgreSQL, Gunicorn, and Nginx, verified the API through manual testing and the test suite, and updated the documentation to reflect the final implementation.

 ---